by Tamara E. Holmes

 While many go to great lengths to keep others from learning about their precarious financial situation, the process of telling someone can be very liberating, says Rick Kahler, president and founder of the Rapid City, South Dakota-based Kahler Financial Group, a financial planning company.
 “Just admitting a financial failure to someone is usually enough to begin letting go of the shame,” Kahler says.
 Talking to a financial therapist, a financial planner trained in dealing with financial therapy or a good friend could prove helpful.

-2. Focus on behavior.
 Some who have endured difficult financial situations vilify financial tools and swear off using them ever again.
 For example, a person who ran up credit card debt might decide he will never use a credit card again.
 But the credit card is not the bad guy; rather it’s the use of the card that got you into trouble, says Farr.
-In fact, used wisely, a credit card can save you money through rewards, purchase protection and other bonuses.
+In fact, used wisely, a credit card can save you money through rewards, purchase protection, and other bonuses.
 The better solution is to modify your behavior so financial products are no longer a curse, but a blessing.

 Once you own up to any role you may have played in creating your money blunders, you empower yourself to create a better future.
 After all, if your choices had the power to wreck your finances, they also have the power to improve them.